This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Juice the lemons and remove seeds.
-At low speed, alternately beat in the flour and lemon juice until almost incorporated.
-Using a rubber spatula, gently fold the batter until smooth.
+• Mix together flour and salt.
+At low speed, alternately beat in the flour and lemon juice until incorporated.

-• Scrape the batter into the prepared pan and smooth the surface.
-Gently press in the nectarine slices and figs. Bake the cake on the bottom third of the oven for 40 minutes.
-Transfer to the upper third of the oven and continue baking for 35 minutes longer, until a cake tester inserted in the center comes out clean with a few crumbs attached.
+• Pour the batter into the prepared pan and smooth the surface.
+Gently press in the nectarine slices and figs. Bake the cake on middle rack for 55-60 minutes, until a cake tester inserted in the center comes out clean with a few moist crumbs attached.
+You will notice the edges getting dark.

-• Transfer the cake to a rack to cool.
-Run a thin knife around the edge and release the springform.
-Dust the cake with powdered sugar.
-Sprinkle with the remaining lemon zest, cut into wedges and serve.
+• Transfer the cake to a rack to cool 10 minutes.
+Run a thin knife around the edge and remove from springform pan to cool completely.
+Dust the cake with powdered sugar to serve.

 Nutrition